 Relevant anatomy of the cystostomy

 The adult bladder is located in the anterior pelvis and is surrounded by extraperitoneal fat and connective tissue.
-It is separated from the pubic symphysis by an anterior prevesical space known as the retropubic space (of Retzius).
+It is separated from the pubic symphysis by an anterior perivesical space known as the retropubic space (Retzius).

-The dome of the bladder is covered by the peritoneum, and the neck of the bladder is fixed to the neighboring structures by the reflexes of the pelvic fascia and by the true ligaments of the pelvis.
+The peritoneum covers the bladder’s dome, and the bladder’s neck is fixed to the neighboring structures by the reflexes of the pelvic fascia and by the proper ligaments of the pelvis.

-The body of the bladder receives support from the external urethral sphincter muscle and the inferior perineal membrane and the internal obturator muscles laterally.
+The bladder body receives support from the external urethral sphincter muscle, the inferior perineal membrane, and the internal obturator muscles laterally.

-There are at least 4 situations in which suprapubic cystostomy is considered:
+There are at least four situations in which suprapubic cystostomy is considered:

 - Acute urinary retention in which a urethral catheter can not be passed (for example, due to prostatic enlargement secondary to benign prostatic hyperplasia or prostatitis, urethral stenosis or false passages, or contractures of the bladder neck secondary to previous surgery).